Reliving 'Bloody Sunday'

 would have wanted to spend longer talking with me, but her "nerves couldn't really stand it."

 |Photo by Michael McHugh|

-David Tereshchuk (right) and author Don Mullan, in the Bogside, in this still from the documentary "An Unreliable Witness," by GRACE Pictures
+David Tereshchuk gazes at the names of the victims in this still from the documentary "An Unreliable Witness," by GRACE Pictures.

 The Victims (Names and Photos)

 Editor's Note: WGT Contributing Editor David Tereshchuk, a former producer for ABC and CBS News, is a media consultant for the United Nations.
-This article first appeared in the June/July 2001 issue of Irish-America magazine.
+His article, "Return to Derry," first appeared in the June/July 2001 issue of Irish-America magazine.